 6. Perch in the Window at Left Bank Books

-• The most famous of Pike Place’s used bookstores, Left Bank is a fascinating detour, and a second-floor window seat makes room for trying-before-you-buy
+The most famous of Pike Place’s used bookstores, Left Bank Books is a fascinating detour through whimsy and anarchy.
+A second-floor window seat overlooking the market entrance makes it comfy for trying-before-you-buy.

 7. Buy a Handmade Gift